Richard Nixon and Watergate Web Sites

 These editorial cartoons from Herb Block and accompanying analysis tell the story of the Watergate scandal, including comments on secret taping and censorship.
 The cartoons serve as excellent primary sources as well as critical thinking exercises for students.

-Nixon Met Elvis
+When Nixon Met Elvis

 This interactive site from the National Archives uses letters, photos, and other documents to tell the behind the scenes story of the famous meeting between the President and the King of Rock ‘n Roll in 1970.